 - Having paid market price for the licences the fossil fuel extraction companies pass on the cost to their customers.

-- The net proceeds from the auction are distributed directly to the people throughout the world in equal shares or used for their benefit.
-In both cases low fossil fuel users’ share will more than compensate for the increase in fuel prices making them better off.
-The scheme thus contributes to social justice by reducing inequality and should therefore attract wide support.
+- The net proceeds from the auction are distributed directly to the people living in the countries involved in the programme – and eventually throughout the world – in equal shares or used for their benefit.
+In both cases low fossil fuel users’ share will more than compensate for the increase in fuel prices, making them better off.
+The scheme thus contributes significantly to social justice by reducing inequality, and should therefore attract wide support.

-- The scheme would operate as a back up to make sure that, whatever agreement is reached between governments in Paris, catastrophic climate change is avoided.
+- The scheme would operate as a guard rail to help ensure that catastrophic climate change is avoided.

 CapGlobalCarbon, Poverty and Justice